 The music department will contact accepted students regarding the audition process.

 If you have specific questions about your academic background, please contact our admissions office.

 1-800-847-8255 or 724-847-6500

-Geneva College admits students of any race, color, national and ethnic origin to all the rights, privileges, programs and activities generally accorded or made available to students at the school.
-It does not discriminate on the basis of race, color, national and ethnic origin in the administration of its educational policies, admissions policies, scholarships and loan programs, and athletic and other school-administered programs.
+Geneva College admits students of any race, color, sex, disability, and national or ethnic origin to all the rights, privileges, programs and activities generally accorded or made available to students at the school.
+It does not discriminate on the basis of race, color, sex, disability, and national or ethnic origin in the administration of its educational policies, admissions policies, scholarships and loan programs, and athletic and other school-administered programs.